Feeds:

 Nevertheless, Isadora Duncan still had star power.
 Scott, enamored of fame, rushed over to introduce himself to her.
 He crouched at her side.
 He praised her artistry.
 Knowing that Scott was a writer, she divulged to him that she had a contract to write her memoirs; she had received a cash advance.
 As a result, she was being pressured to complete and submit the manuscript to her editor and, frankly, she was stuck.
 Scott offered to help.
 She wrote down her hotel and room number and handed this note to Scott.
 Scott was still fawning at her feet.
 Isadora reached down and began running her hands through his hair.
 She called him a centurion, her protective soldier.

-At this point, Zelda, observing this scene, stood up on her chair, and, without warning, leaped over the table—and over Gerald, who was sitting with his back to the valley view—and dove into the darkness beyond and below the terrace.
+At this point, Zelda, observing this scene, stood up on her chair, and, without warning, leaped over the table—and over Gerald, who was sitting with his back to the valley view—and dove into the darkness beyond, down the marble steps, below the terrace.
 (Zelda was a proficient diver and swimmer.)

 I was sure she was dead,”